-Note: To generate a scenario power report, your design must contain one or more scenarios.
+Note: In order to generate a scenario power report, your design must contain one or more scenarios.

 - From the Designer Tools menu, choose Reports > Power > Power Scenario.
 The Scenario Power Report dialog box appears. - 2.
 Select the options you want to include in the report, and then click OK.
 The scenario power report appears in a separate window.